Madhya Pradesh Seeks CBI Probe Into Dowry Death Case

-Amid allegations of dowry harassment, the Madhya Pradesh government will seek a CBI probe into the death of Twisha Sharma, as her family raises concerns about the integrity of the initial investigation and the preservation of crucial forensic evidence.
+Amid allegations of dowry harassment, the Madhya Pradesh government has ordered a CBI probe into the death of Twisha Sharma, following family concerns about the investigation and preservation of forensic evidence.

 Key Points

-- Madhya Pradesh government to seek CBI probe into Twisha Sharma's death amid dowry harassment allegations.
+- Madhya Pradesh government orders CBI probe into Twisha Sharma's death amid dowry harassment allegations.

-- Family expresses concerns over potential decomposition of body and loss of crucial forensic evidence.
+- Family expresses concerns over potential decomposition of body affecting forensic evidence.

 With a court rejecting a plea for a second autopsy of Twisha Sharma, the Noida woman who was allegedly harassed for dowry and died last week, her family stated that "unnecessary bureaucratic delays" could lead to decomposition of the body and adversely affect the crucial forensic evidence.